Turkey's president says "no" to Sweden and Finland NATO bid

 Several European countries, including Sweden and Finland, restricted arms exports to Turkey following the country’s cross-border operation into northeast Syria in 2019 with the stated goal of clearing the border area of Kurdish militants.

-Turkey says the Syrian Kurdish People’s Defense Units, or YPG, is directly linked to the PKK was frustrated by American support for them in fighting the Islamic State group.
+Turkey says the Syrian Kurdish People’s Defense Units, or YPG, is directly linked to the PKK, and Ankara was frustrated by American support for them in fighting the Islamic State group.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.